 The songs chosen are those of ‘dead legends’ (think David Bowie, Prince, George Michael, Aretha Franklin, Amy Winehouse) and announced on social media prior to the session.
 An ability to read music is not necessary – lyrics are projected onto a screen, and Lisa and Angela teach the melodies and harmonies.
 Participants include teens, right through to over sixty-fives like June James.

-June has been signing in choirs run by Angela and Lisa for some years, and never misses a PUBsing session, even catching three buses from Elizabeth to get there.
+June has been singing in choirs run by Angela and Lisa for some years, and never misses a PUBsing session, even catching three buses from Elizabeth to get there.

 “Lisa and Angie are very good at telling us how to use our voice and they have all the patience in the world.
 You don’t feel threatened if you mess up – it’s just a really nice atmosphere,” June said.